How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Step 6.
 Choosing the technology stack and architecture

-Process orchestrator: BPMS as the "skeleton" (routing, versions, SLA, log).
-Routine executors: RPA for copy-paste, API-free integrations, document generation.
-AI skills: NLP/chats for tickets and the knowledge base; ASR/speech analytics; forecasting/classification models for demand, risks, and task prioritization.
+Process orchestrator: BPMS as the skeleton (routing, versions, SLA, log).
+Routine executors: RPA for copy-paste, integrations without API, and document generation.
+AI capabilities: NLP/chat for tickets and knowledge bases; ASR and speech analytics; forecasting and classification models for demand, risk, and task prioritization.

 Step 7.
 A narrow pilot with strict criteria